Crabman-DF-Mods/dwarven-wilds/README.md

 ### Nomai

-Be warned that there are more spoilers here than just the nomaian culture (mostly regarding their technology), so it's definitely a lot more spoilery than the current "Nomai Spoilers" content.
+Be warned that there are more spoilers here than just the nomaian culture (mostly regarding their technology), so it's definitely a lot more spoilery than the current "Nomai" module content.

 <details>
   <summary>Spoiler warning</summary>

 __Nomaian Magic:__ when Myth & Magic comes, nomai will be given the ability to see special things with their third eye (not sure what exactly yet, but something normal beings can't), and to have magic (artifact based, not innate) that can do the following:

 - Use telekinesis in their technology (in reference to their self-repairing rock signs and weird marble doors).

 - Teleport/make portals (in reference to their black/white hole warp drives).

 - Manipulate gravity, making floors with a fixed gravity direction (hopefully enabling nice weird architecture), and special gravity crystals that can be used to change the gravity of surfaces.

 - Magical projection stones that can project/send messages to distant, set locations with the required "projection stone" infrastructure.

 - Other projection stones that allow one to remotely view/astrally project to the correctly set locations, so you can see it as if you were truly there. (even walk around in a certain range)

 - Memory statues/masks; basically, a way to transmit/store memories of a specific individual inside statues (and/or masks attached to said statues).

 - They will have a cultural interest in learning all the magic they possibly can (that is procedurally generated in that world).
 Their special eye will most likely help in this regard most of the time.

 __Nomaian Staves:__ an item created by the nomai, with a built in ability to create writing, and to levitate objects/control things telekinetically.
 Obviously will need nomaian magic to be implemented.
 It will also be able to play music, and this feature will have to wait until Toady's plans to merge items into one object type are implemented.
 </details>

 ### Dark Bramble

 <details>
   <summary>Spoiler warning</summary>

 __Dark Brambles:__ these plants will require the ability for "evil" plants to spread and overtake areas entirely (maybe even whole dimensions/planes!), as well as for the seeds and main cores to have space-warping abilities like portals and "pocket dimensions" and being bigger on the inside and such.
 In other words, at least the Myth & Magic update (I would settle for it at least taking over entire regions and threatening the integrity of the land or world, even if the space-warping doesn't happen).
 </details>

 ### Echoes of the Eye